theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

-In the *Joins* tab, table joins can be defined in the component as of version 4.x.
-For versions older than 4.x, see the section on the separate [Table Join](../table-join) component. <br>

 The *Join* functionality allows to join many tables (and views) on the SAP side and to extract the result. <br>
 Possible scenarios would be to join tables for header and item data (for example, a purchase order or invoice) or tables for master data and texts (for example, a material). <br>
 To do this, the corresponding SQL command is generated dynamically and executed on the SAP server. <br>